protonemedia/laravel-splade-docs/manual-installation.md

 }
 ```

-Then in the routes file, typically `web.php`, use may use the `splade` middleware:
+Then in the routes file, typically `web.php`, you may use the Middleware:

 ```php
 Route::middleware('splade')->group(function () {